hessammehr/hessammehr.github.io/CV.md

 ### BSc – Electrical Engineering <span> Sharif University of Technology, Iran | 2005–2009 </span>
 Focus areas: Digital signal processing, photonic crystals.

-## Outputs
+## Publications

-Highlights among **35 primary research** papers (**h-index: 13**; full list available on [ORCiD](https://orcid.org/0000-0001-7710-3102) & [Scholar](https://scholar.google.com/citations?user=HeyhCHEAAAAJ))
+Highlights among **35 primary research** papers (**h-index: 13**; full list available on [ORCiD] & [Google Scholar])

 ### In situ synthesis within micron-sized soft chemical reactors created via programmable aerosol chemistry
 Zhang, L.; [Mehr, S. H. M.]{.underline}
 *Digital Discovery*, **2024** ([10.1039/D4DD00139G](https://doi.org/10.1039/D4DD00139G)) Selected for display on front cover of December 2024 issue.

-> **Hydrogel microdroplets as next-generation reactors:** Chemical synthesis in microdroplets can accelerate reactions and enable unique reaction pathways, but existing methods provide limited control over droplet composition and environmental conditions.
-Using programmable aerosol chemistry, we developed a platform for creating chemically distinct microdroplet populations and demonstrated its utility through the synthesis of metal-organic frameworks.
+> **Aerosol-generated hydrogel microdroplets as miniature self-assembled reactors:** Hydrogel matrices hold promise as a locus for inhomogeneous chemistry, especially in the micron range, where reactants and products can be transported via diffusion.
+In this work, we generated reactive microdroplets of sodium alginate which, upon contact with and cross-linking with a reagent-loaded solution of calcium ions, acted as hydrogel containers for subsequent *in situ* reactivity within them.

 ### Reaction blueprints and logical control flow for parallelized chiral synthesis in the Chemputer
 Šiaučiulis, M.; Knittl-Frank, C.; [Mehr, S. H. M]{.underline}; Clarke, E.; Cronin, L.
 *Nat.
 Chem.*, **2024**, *in press*

-> **Evolving a chemical programming language:** Early means of programming robotic modules for chemical synthesis have proven their immense research and industrial promise, but lack the fundamental constructs — re-usable reactions, parallel synthesis, and a higher-level representation of reagents and hardware — needed to tackle more ambitious synthetic challenges.
+> **Evolving a chemical programming language:** Early means of programming robotic modules for chemical synthesis show immense promise for deployment in research and industrial labs, but lack the fundamental constructs — re-usable reactions, parallel synthesis, and a higher-level representation of reagents and hardware — needed to tackle more ambitious synthetic challenges.
 This paper demonstrates first-class implementation of these constructs in the χDL 2.0 language whilst maintaining compatibility with the existing repertoire of procedures digitised via χDL 1.0.

 ### Investigating and Quantifying Molecular Complexity Using Assembly Theory and Spectroscopy
 Jirasek, M.; Sharma, A.; Bame, J.; [Mehr, S. H. M.]{.underline}, et al.